ranisalt/moita-ufsc-crawler/README.md

 This repository contains a new scraper to extract data from CAGR's database to be used with CAPIM and derivatives.
-It comes with a MongoDB pipeline as an example of what can be done with a flexible scraping framework such as Scrapy.
+It comes with a MongoDB pipeline and a JSON file pipeline as an example of what can be done with a flexible scraping framework such as Scrapy.

 **moita-scrapy** first logs in with credentials provided at [moita/settings.py](moita/settings.py), then proceeds to the data table and gathers necessary data to start scraping.
 The crawler is very simple, with less than 150 lines and most of them are needed just because CAGR is overly complex and bad designed.

-To use your own pipeline (for example, if you want to dump extracted data to a file instead of using a database), please refer to Scrapy documentation.
+To use your own pipeline (for example, if you want to dump extracted data to a file in specific format or different database), please refer to Scrapy documentation.
 Links to relevant documentation pages are included at the top of each file.

 To change the format of resulting scraped data, please read the *parse* function inside *CagrSpider* at [moita/spiders/cagr.py](moita/spiders/cagr.py).
 Currently, data is gathered as follows: